What is a Service Mesh?

 One need only search for “service mesh” to encounter a Kafka-esque fever dream of a landscape, full of confusing projects, low-calorie recycled content, and general echo chamber distortion.
 All shiny new tech has a certain level of this, but the service mesh seems to have a particularly bad case.
 Why is that?

-Well, partly it’s my fault.
-I’ve done my best to talk up Linkerd and the service mesh at every opportunity, over countless blog posts and podcasts and articles like this one.
+Well, partly it’s our fault.
+I’ve done our best to talk up Linkerd and the service mesh at every opportunity, over countless blog posts and podcasts and articles like this one.
 But I’m not that powerful.
 To really answer this question, I have to talk about the service mesh landscape.
 And it’s impossible to talk about the landscape without talking about one project in particular: Istio, an open source service mesh that’s billed as a collaboration between Google, IBM, and Lyft.7

-Leaving aside my personal theories as to why that’s happening, I believe it’s Google’s involvement here that is really the reason that the service mesh space is so hype-y.
+Leaving aside theories as to why that’s happening, we believe it’s Google’s involvement here that is really the reason that the service mesh space is so hype-y.
 Specifically, the combination of a) Istio being promoted so heavily by Google; b) its corresponding lackluster reception; and c) the recent meteoric rise of Kubernetes still fresh on everyone’s minds have all combined to form a kind of heady, oxygen-free environment where capacity for rational thought is extinguished and only a weird kind of cloud-native tulip mania remains.

 On the Linkerd side, our strategy has been to ignore the noise, continue focusing on solving real problems for our community, and basically wait for the whole thing to blow over.
 The level of hype will eventually subside and we can all get on with our lives.